 Thus, a person taking out a boat loan needs to settle it in the short term.

 With the advances in building techniques and stronger materials, modern boats are now stronger and longer-lasting.
-But they have also become more expensive.
+But they have become more expensive as well.
 While they are pricier, modern boats are also able to retain attractive resale values.